-Saturated fats are mostly found in animal foods (meat and derivatives, milk and derivatives, lard), but also in plant-based foods (coconut oil, palm oil and cocoa butter); 10% of the total daily calories in the diet should be present.
-A diet rich in saturated fatty acids increases blood cholesterol levels, causing atherosclerosis (accumulation of cholesterol on the walls of the arteries), thus reducing blood flow.
+Saturated fats are mostly found in animal foods (meat and derivatives, milk and derivatives, lard), but also in plant-based foods (coconut oil, palm oil and cocoa butter); 10% of the total daily calories in the diet should be in saturated fats.
+However, a diet too rich in saturated fatty acids increases blood cholesterol levels, causing atherosclerosis (accumulation of cholesterol on the walls of the arteries), thus reducing blood flow.

-Trans fats derive from unsaturated fats, undergoing an industrial process, thus becoming comparable to saturated fats.
-They are present in high quantities mainly in hydrogenated fats, therefore in foods that contain margarines or fried in hydrogenated oils.
-Trans fatty acids increase all risk factors for cardiovascular disease and organic inflammation.
+Trans fats derive from unsaturated fats, which have undergone an industrial process, thus becoming comparable to saturated fats.
+They are mainly present in high quantities in hydrogenated fats, therefore in foods that contain margarines or have been fried in hydrogenated oils.
+Trans fatty acids increase risk factors for cardiovascular disease and organic inflammation.
 Fats are not biosynthesized by the human body and are not essential, so they should not be present in the diet.

-Vitamins are a very heterogeneous set of substances, which we need to take with nutrition, because our body is not able to synth them.
+Vitamins are a very heterogeneous set of substances, which we obtain through nutrition as our body is not able to synthesize them.
 They are indispensable for metabolic processes but do not represent a source of energy.

 They are divided into:

-- Liposoluble, that is, fat soluble (A, D, E, K), are absorbed together with fats and accumulated in the liver (it is therefore not necessary to introduce them daily with the diet);
+- Liposoluble, that is, fat soluble (A, D, E, K), are absorbed together with fats and accumulated in the liver.
+It is therefore not necessary to introduce them daily through our diet;

-It is important to note that a balanced diet already provides the number of vitamins needed to our body.
+It is important to note that a balanced diet provides all the necessary of vitamins for our body.